lewisgodowski/LGKinect/README.md

 3. Plug in the Kinect's USB and power adapter.
 4. Open and run the `LGKinect.pde` Processing sketch.
 5. Open an application capable of receiving live video (ex: Resolume Arena) and select the Syphon video stream.

+- The `z` and `x` keys decrease and increase the minimum depth value tracked by the Kinect.
+- The `n` and `m` keys decrease and increase the maximum depth value tracked by the Kinect.

 ## To Do